| | | |

 (typewriter, Xerox, handwriting, handdrawing,

-version two: sand-glass book (two codices joined dos-a-dos) (2000) - 7 copies were made (inkjet printer) version three: calendar ISBN: 978-83-61946-36-6 year: 2009 size: B5 covers: softbound (Japanese style) + cardboard box paper: 100g, white print: inkjet printer language: English open edition Imagine an invisible
+dotmatrix and inkjet printers, hard bound in linen)version two: sand-glass book (two codices joined dos-a-dos) (2000) - 7 copies were made (inkjet printer) version three: calendar ISBN: 978-83-61946-36-6 year: 2009 size: B5 covers: softbound (Japanese style) + cardboard box paper: 100g, white print: inkjet printer language: English open edition Imagine an invisible

 parallelepiped.
 Put it in the wood and dip a part